Tartus naval base: During the Syrian Civil War

 At the end of June 2013, Russian deputy foreign minister Mikhail Bogdanov said in an interview that the facility did not have any strategic or military importance and that Russia had evacuated all civilian and military personnel from Tartus and Syria ("Presently, the Russian Defense Ministry has not a single person stationed in Syria").
 This information was then confirmed by the Russian Defense Ministry.

 After the permanent Mediterranean Sea Task Force of the Russian Navy was formed in September 2013, the facility at Tartus was charged with servicing and repairs of the ships of that formation.

 On 18 January 2017, Russia and Syria signed an agreement, effective forthwith, wherein Russia would be allowed to expand and use the naval facility at Tartus for 49 years on a free-of-charge basis and enjoy sovereign jurisdiction over the base.
-The treaty allows Russia to keep up to 11 ships at Tartus, including nuclear vessels; it stipulates privileges and full immunity from Syria's jurisdiction for Russia's personnel and materiel at the facility.
+The treaty allows Russia to keep up to 11 ships at Tartus, including nuclear-powered vessels; it stipulates privileges and full immunity from Syria's jurisdiction for Russia's personnel and materiel at the facility.
 The treaty was ratified and approved by Russian parliament, and the relevant federal law was signed by president Vladimir Putin by the end of December 2017.

 In late December 2017, Russia announced it had set about "forming a permanent grouping" at the Tartus naval facility as well as at the Khmeimim Air Base, after president Putin approved the structure and the personnel strength of the Tartus and Khmeimim facilities.

 The Russian facility at Tartus has been used for delivering armaments and supplies by Russian dock landing ships and cargo ships that pass the Straits from the Russian Black Sea port in Novorossiysk to Syria (the Syrian Express) — for the Russian intervention in the Syrian Civil War that began on 30 September 2015 as well as for the Syrian Arab Army.
 According to media reports in September 2015, a drastic intensification of traffic of the Syrian Express was noted since mid-August 2015.

 In April 2019, senior Russian officials were reported to have had talks with the Syrian government; Russian deputy prime minister Yury Borisov was quoted as saying that a contract on renting the Tartus port by Russia for "use by Russian business" was expected to be signed shortly.